Morning Routine Can Transform Your Health

 1. Don’t get out of bed (WHAT???
 YAY!!!)
 Breathe the first 10 minutes while in bed (postpone the coffee/tea)

-2. While doing breathing techniques, I either contemplate ‘death’ as in, what can I do today to be fulfilled if it’s my last day & how can I prepare my life/family to have the best success after my death (financially, emotionally etc) Speak to what benefits them and avoid meaningless junk convo or arguments.
+2. While doing breathing techniques, I either contemplate ‘death’ as in, what can I do today to be fulfilled if it’s my last day & how can I prepare my life/family to have the best success after my death (financially, emotionally, etc) Speak to what benefits them and avoid meaningless junk convo or arguments.
 Plan for chores for the day and generosity

-4. Meditate and do yoga (at the very least do my yoga series each morning for full body regrouping and balancing) at the end I list 10 things that I am grateful for that I will be thinking about or doing that day.
+4. Meditate and do yoga (at the very least, do my yoga series each morning for full body regrouping and balancing).
+At the end, I list 10 things that I am grateful for that I will be thinking about or doing that day.

 5. Before bed, I have a grateful stone and I list 10 things that I am grateful for (I get pretty detailed on some) to make it more personal.
-Drink 8 ounces of water with chia seeds, half a lemon and a pinch of Himalayan salt.
+Drink 8 ounces of water with chia seeds, half a lemon, and a pinch of Himalayan salt.

-I hope that you can create a routine from this and this can help you get a great self-care routine that allows your health to start improving as well.
-This is a great addition to getting your bodywork on a regular basis and how you can take charge at home.
+It’s been so helpful to me when my schedule goes off kilter; it’s helped to keep me grounded and mostly on task (I get a lot of interruptions, as I’m sure we all do).
+I hope that you can create a routine from this, and this can help you get a great self-care routine that allows your health to start improving as well.
+This is a great addition to getting your bodywork on a regular basis, and how you can take charge at home.

 Two other references that have helped me to implement this routine are the books

-Michelle S Krause LMT, CST-T
+Michelle S Krause LMT, CST-T, Holistic Health Specialist

 Michelle S Krause LMT, CST-T, BCTMB